Hypervisor development for security analysis

 • VT-x Basics

-• Lectures: processor modes, VMCS, host vs.guest, VM-exit, VM-entry, high-level design options, tools and techniques to diagnose bugs, and the trick of navigating specifications
+• Lectures: processor modes, VMCS, host vs. guest, VM-exit/-entry, high-level design options, tools and techniques to diagnose bugs, and how to navigate specifications

 • Lab: source-level debugging with VMware